Second mortgage: Real estate prices

 Escalating real estate prices are common in low interest rate environments which increase borrowing capacity, in addition to lower underwriting standards and mortgage product innovation that provide greater access to credit.
 These factors contribute to an increase in real estate demand and housing prices.
 The implication of such environments is the increase in cost of purchasing a property in terms of down payments and monthly mortgage repayments.
 Whilst conventional primary mortgages permit home buyers to borrow up to 80 percent of the property's value, they are conditional on a 20 percent down payment.
 Home buyers who have insufficient funds to meet this requirement must pay primary mortgage insurance (PMI) in addition to interest on the primary loan.
 This expense can vary in cost depending on the size of down payment, credit score and type of loan issued.
 For this reason, second mortgages are particularly attractive in appreciating housing environments as they permit home buyers with a less than 20% down payment to borrow additional amounts to qualify for a primary mortgage without the purchase of PMI.
 These non-traditional mortgage products can decrease the cost of financing a home or enable homebuyers to qualify for more expensive properties.
 From a lender's perspective, increasing real estate prices create the incentive to originate mortgages as the credit risk is compensated by the increasing value of the property.
 For the same reason, existing homeowners have access to greater home equity, which can be used as a source for additional funds by opening a second mortgage.
 In aggregate, as the prices in the real estate market continues to rise, the demand for second mortgages and other non-traditional mortgage products tends to increase.

 Interest rates

-Lower interest rates increase the capacity to sustain a given level of debt, encouraging homeowners to withdrawal housing equity in the form of second mortgages.
+Lower interest rates increase the capacity to sustain a given level of debt, encouraging homeowners to withdraw housing equity in the form of second mortgages.
 Specifically, lower interest rates reduce the interest charged on loans and decrease the total cost of borrowing.
 In the context of mortgage markets, this translates to reduced monthly mortgage payments for homeowners and additional incentives for potential home buyers to increase borrowing.
 This affects the loan amount granted in addition to the number of applicants who qualify for higher levels of debt.
 With respect to a decreasing interest rate, low-income home buyers who were previously ineligible, are able to qualify for cheaper home loans despite higher debt-to-income levels.